BOEM25/cw-homepage/src/pages/workshops/2020-01-22-build-a-web-service-with-go.md

 ## Prerequisites

-The things you will need to participate in the course, if you have trouble with any of them don't worry we can help you get set up at the workshop.
+The things you will need to do to participate in the course, if you have trouble with any of them don't worry we can help you get set up at the workshop.

 - A laptop (Windows, macOS, or Linux).
 - [Install GO](https://golang.org/doc/install)